The Untold Truths and White Lies of Marketing Automation Software

 In my prior blog post, I identified exactly Why You Need Marketing Automation Software.
 I'm a long-time advocate of marketing automation, and the benefits are substantive.
 Nurturing unqualified leads until they become sales-ready, delivering better leads to the sales force, accelerating sales velocity and using rich lead analytics to demonstrate precisely how marketing investments lead to incremental revenues are paramount for successful marketers.

-There’s a lot of talk about whether marketing automation platforms and marketing clouds have crossed the chasm, but there’s little research to show measurable market adoption.
-What we do know is that despite being over two decades old, this technology market has been slow to grow and has plenty of upside.
+There's a lot of talk about whether marketing automation platforms and marketing clouds have crossed the chasm, but there's little research to show measurable market adoption.
+What we do know is that marketing technology can drive significant company revenue growth but despite being over two decades old, market adoption has been mixed at best and unsuccessful for many.

 The slow adoption is a result of poor experiences and impediments standing in the way of the many espoused benefits.
 But seldom is technology the single contributing factor for failed marketing software deployments.
 So what is?

 From my research, conversations and personally managed deployments, here’s why marketing automation software most often fails to deliver.

 - Poor Strategy.
 Putting technology in front of or in place of strategy is nothing new in the enterprise software market.
 As has been the case with CRM for over two decades, marketing software adopters often lead with technology and then find themselves wondering why their marketing software investment fails to deliver payback.
 Simply put, marketing automation software enables marketing strategy, and if there is no strategy it has nothing to enable.